 Protective Measures

 When outdoors during the daytime in the summer, use measures to protect your skin from the sun.
-This includes seeking shade and considering wide-brimmed hats for added protection.
+This includes staying in the shade and considering wide-brimmed hats for added protection.
 Broad-brimmed hats can shield your face and neck from the sun’s UV rays.
+This will protect your eyes and prevent sunburn on your face.

-Sun-protective clothing, such as a long sleeve shirt, is also recommended.
+Sun-protective clothing, such as a long-sleeved shirt, is also recommended.
 Sun-protective clothing is readily available.
 Coolibar has many great options when it comes to sun-protective clothing. (www.coolibar.com).

 Best Sunscreen to Use